PagerTree/pt4-docusaurus/blog/multi-tenant-sso-using-devise.md

 The important paths are as follows:

 * `/sso` - Where the user comes in the SP initiated workflow.
-We ask them for their email here.&#x20;
+We ask them for their email here.
 * `/saml_callback` - Alias for `/public/saml/consume` (see below).
 We had to support some legacy URLs when [upgrading to v4](pagertree-4-has-arrived.md).
 * `/public/saml/consume` - Where the IdP redirects the user to after they have provided their credentials to the IdP.
 This is the `assertion_consumer_url`.
 The payload of the request will be the assertion of who the user is.
 * `/public/saml/metadata` - A convenience endpoint for users to get information in XML format about the SP.
 IdP's sometimes will ask for this.
 Its a programmatic way for the SP to provide the IdP with details like the `assertion_consumer_service_url`